 What is 2FA and why should you use it?

-This is where 2FA, or Two-Factor Authentication, mitigates the threat of unlawful access and although it still is not 100% safe, it adds another solid layer of security to your online data and makes it more difficult for hackers to access your email account or steal your private information online.
+This is where two-factor authentication comes in.
+It mitigates the threat of unlawful access and although it still is not 100% safe, it still adds another solid layer of security to your online data and makes it more difficult for hackers to access your email account or steal your private information online.

-Social engineering has become one of the favoured methods of gaining access to a person’s accounts via using snippets of information found online and then leveraging those to gain access to additional information.
+Social engineering has become one of the favoured methods of gaining access to a person’s accounts by using snippets of information found online and then leveraging those to gain access to additional information.
 This information often includes your family relations and work information shown on Facebook.
-Hackers then use this information when contacting a customer service rep at your local utility provider to gain access to your social security number or your spouse’s personal information (this method is known as pretexting).
+Hackers then use this information when contacting a customer service rep at your local utility provider to gain access to your social security number or your spouse’s personal information.
+This method is known as pretexting.

 So, what exactly is Two-Factor Authentication (2FA)?

-This makes it more difficult for a hacker to impersonate someone else and access their accounts or resources.
-Simply getting hold of your regular password and username will not be enough.
-If the hacker somehow obtains the information and login credentials, they still need the device or the person’s fingerprints to gain access to the account.
-This is far beyond what a regular hacker is capable of as they need to have physical access to you, not just your online information.
+If the hacker somehow obtains the information and login credentials, they will need the person's mobile device or fingerprints to access the account.
+This is far beyond what a regular hacker is capable of, as they need to have physical access to you, not just your online information.

 The authentication factors of a multi-factor authentication system may include: